Healthtech Marketing Podcast: Simple Approaches To Complex Strategies, Adam Rosenberg, Director of Marketing, RXRevu

 Simple ABM Approaches Used By RXRevu

-Adam recognizes that they have not gotten to a level of adopting more complex or sophisticated ABM strategies such as the use of intent data for one-to-one ABM
+Adam also recognizes that they have not gotten to a level of adopting more complex or sophisticated ABM strategies such as the use of intent data for one-to-one ABM

 However, in the podcast, Adam explains how they have adopted the following simple and general ABM approaches to reach their target market

-- Working with the commercial team and reviewing accounts quarterly
+- Working with the commercial team and reviewing accounts quarterly in order to ensure that everything runs smoothly.

 - Identifying account lists to build relationships with

-- Ensuring there is an alignment between sales and marketing
+- Ensuring there is an alignment between sales and marketing in order to achieve the desired efficiency

 - Targeting only the key stakeholders since healthcare marketing is relationship-driven